 Who is this flipping guy?!

-Andrew Swan is in year 20 of teaching middle school (currently grade 8 US Civics/Government in a Boston suburb).
+Andrew Swan has survived 20 full years of teaching middle school (currently grade 8 US Civics/Government in a Boston suburb).
 Previously he taught 6th, 7th, and 8th grade English, US History, geography, and ancient history in Massachusetts and Maine.